-When I first started dating my boyfriend, we would often fight, which initially worried me because of the messaging we hear that fighting is really bad in new relationships, can signal toxicity, and so on.
+When I first started dating my boyfriend, we would often fight.
+This initially worried me because of the messaging we hear around us that relationship conflict, and especially fighting, is really bad and can be toxic in new relationships.

 In our society, conflict generally has a negative connotation.
-It’s common to think that the best way to safe and secure relationships is to avoid all disagreements — fewer disagreements means less fighting, equals happier relationships.
+It’s common to think that the best way to have safe and secure relationships is to avoid all disagreements.
+Fewer disagreements means less fighting, equals happier relationships.
 Given this messaging, our bickering made me worry about the health and stability of my relationship.

-As I have mentioned before, when a conversation causes us stress, we typically react by wanting to jump in with the first words that come to mind (which are usually hurtful), not giving proper thought to what we are saying, how we are saying it, or the consequences that may follow.
-Taking a deliberate pause in the middle of a fight allows us to regroup, gather our thoughts, and check in with ourselves on what we really want to say and how we should say it.
+As I’ve mentioned before, when a conversation causes us stress, we typically react by wanting to jump in with the first words that come to mind (which are usually hurtful).
+We don’t give proper thought to what we are saying, how we are saying it, or the consequences that may follow.
+Taking a deliberate pause in the middle of a fight allows us to regroup, gather our thoughts, and check in with ourselves about what we really want to say and how we should say it.

 The most important thing I’ve learned about fighting well is to acknowledge that the other person’s experiences are different from ours.
-We all have our own lens and it’s easy to lose sight of that in the heat of the moment and assume what the other person is feeling or thinking (especially when they’re a loved one you know well).
-But if you make a conscious effort to put yourself in their shoes, you might see where they are coming from.
-And when you do, chances are you’ll realize that they’re probably not the horrible person you painted in your mind, and are, in fact, coming from a place of woundedness.
+We all have our own lens, and it’s easy to lose sight of that in the heat of the moment and assume what the other person is feeling or thinking (especially when they’re a loved one you know well).